+Attend class and participate.

-- 1. Log in to Blackboard regularly and participate. - 2.
-Contribute and cooperate with civility. - 3.
+Contribute and cooperate with civility.

 Submit assignments on time.
-Late work will not be accepted.
 Medical and/or family circumstances that warrant an extension on assignments need to be presented to the instructor.
 Extensions will be allowed at the instructor's discretion.